 To learn more about how you can get involved visit www.LUNGevity.org

-Andrea Ferris is the CEO of LUNGevity and a member of the Board of Directors.
+Andrea Ferris is the president and CEO of LUNGevity and a member of the Board of Directors.
 In her role as CEO of LUNGevity, Andrea is responsible for setting and executing the strategic direction of the organization and its science programs.